 Global education trends

-If you read reports like the HSBC Global Report on The Value of Education (2018), it’s interesting to note that nearly half of the parents in Hong Kong wish they had started saving for college earlier as they claim to spend over $400,000 on their child’s university education.
+The HSBC Global Report on The Value of Education (2018) notes that nearly 50% of Hong Kong parents wish they had started saving for college earlier as they claim to spend over $400,000 on their child’s university education.
 The average student faces a funding gap of $143,620 and 83% of students are juggling work and study.
-No wonder then, saving for our children is increasingly becoming a necessity.
+No wonder that saving for our children is increasingly becoming a necessity.

-Also, in today’s globalised world, overseas university education is a real option.
-More than half of parents in Asia would consider sending their children abroad for further studies.
-This is supported by OECD data, where 47% of foreign students enrolled in tertiary education or higher education globally come from Asian countries.
-Studying abroad may be one of the most beneficial experiences for youth today, apart from helping them gain a world-class education.
-Living in a new environment helps students become independent, develop a global mindset, cultural sensitivity and the ability and willingness to take up challenges.
-In their time away from home, they can also learn self-reliance and financial prudence.
+Also, in today’s globalised world, overseas university education is a common option.
+More than 50% of Asian parents consider sending their children abroad for further studies.
+This is supported by OECD data, which shows that 57% of international students in OECD countries in 2021 came from Asia, led by China and India.
+Studying abroad may be one of the most beneficial experiences for youth today, aside from providing them with a world-class education.
+Living in a new environment helps students become independent, develop a global mindset, increase cultural sensitivity and the ability and willingness to take up challenges.
+While they are away from home, they can also learn self-reliance and financial prudence.
 All of these attributes are attractive to future employers and serve as stepping stones to a successful career.

 So how much does it cost?